-The following paperwork is required in completion prior to the start of the semester when the students participate in the first clinical experience.
-All documentation should be submitted online and will be tracked electronically through Castle Branch.
+The following paperwork is required in completion at least 6 weeks prior to the start of the semester when the students participate in each clinical experience.
+A copy of all documentation should be uploaded to Castlebranch.com.
+Clinical facilities will have access to this website to verify student’s required documents.
 Some facilities may require additional documentation and tests, which must be completed prior to attending that site.

 **Please refer to the Center for Disease Control and Prevention website at www.cdc.gov for more information on the importance and recommendations for TB testing and appropriate vaccinations.

 |Cohort||Graduation Rate*||Licensure Exam Pass Rate*||Job Placement*|

 |Class of 2016||60%||100%||100%|

 *CAPTE Graduation Rate: The percentage of students who are matriculated in the first technical course in the program after the add/drop period and who complete the program

 *Licensure pass rate: The percentage of graduates who take and successfully pass the National Physical Therapy Examination (NPTE).
 Rates are considered to be stabilized one year after graduation.

 *Employment rate: The percentage of graduates who sought employment that were employed (full-time or part-time) as a physical therapist assistant within 1 year following graduation.